Aoife MacMurrough: Widow

 Aoife was entitled to a third of the income from her late husband's demesne estates.
 It appears that in 1183 and 1184, Aoife resided in Chepstow Castle in Monmouthshire, Wales.
 Since the Welsh were attacking Glamorgan in 1184, Aoife may have moved to Wales to protect Chepstow from falling into Welsh control.

 In 1185, Aoife (known as "the Irish countess") boasted demesne manors in Weston, Hertfordshire, and Chesterford, Essex.
 She later issued a charter which advocated for a Benedictine nunnery at Ickleton, Cambridgeshire.
 Around this time she was using the title "Countess Eva, heir of King Diarmait".
 Aoife appeared more prominently in English administrative records than in Irish sources.

 Unusually for a young widow at that time, she never remarried.
 This, along with her statement that she was Dermot's heir, could suggest she had a strong personality.
 It appears Aoife was a forthright woman, as she even led troops into battle.
-This was an impossibility in Norman society, but not unusual in her native Celtic society.
+This was an impossibility in Norman society, but not unusual in her native Irish society.